 - Valine............. .850 mg

-One serving (two tablespoons) of the soy protein powderfeatured on this website provides 16 grams of non-GMO soy protein, 1.5 grams of fat and 1 gram of carbohydrates.
+One serving (three tablespoons) of the recommended soy protein powder on this website provides 16 grams of non-GMO soy protein, 1.5 grams of fat and 1 gram of carbohydrates.

-In addition, this product contains no artificial flavors, sweeteners, colors or preservatives.
-It is kosher certified and one serving provides 35% of daily calcium needs.
-It is naturally cholesterol and lactose free.
+In addition, this non-GMO product contains no artificial flavors, sweeteners, colors or preservatives.
+It is gluten free, kosher certified and one serving provides 35% of daily calcium needs.
+It's low-glycemic, naturally cholesterol and lactose free.

 The Debate: Is soy protein beneficial or harmful?

-There’s an ongoing debate, both in traditional medicine and holistic circles, about the benefits and potential harm of soy products.
-Soybeans have been used for many years by many cultures as a high quality protein source that has numerous additional health benefits for virtually anyone.
+In traditional medicine and holistic circles, there's an ongoing debate about the benefits and/or the potential harm of soy products.
+Soybeans have been used for centuries by many cultures as a high quality protein source that has numerous additional health benefits for virtually anyone.

 Sadly, modern agriculture and food industry methods have created some legitimate reasons for concern:

-- Modern food industry has created more and more processed, refined, chemically altered, instant products that contain soy but in an extremely altered, unhealthy state.
-These products contain virtually none of the original benefits of the soybean, and many of the detrimental effects common in overly processed, chemically altered foodstuffs.
-Examples: soy milk and cheese, tofu products (Note: organic, healthy versions of some soy products are available through specialty stores, but caution must be taken with any foodstuff that is overly processed, or in an unnatural state.)
+- Modern food industry increasingly refines and chemically alters soy ingredients to produce processed products that contain soy in an extremely altered, unhealthy state.
+Such products contain virtually none of the original benefits of the soybean, and many of the detrimental effects common in overly processed, chemically altered foods.
+Examples: soy milk and cheese and tofu products (Note: Non-GMO healthy versions of some soy products may still be found through specialty stores, but caution must be taken with any foodstuff that is overly processed, or in an unnatural state.)

 - Quality/source of the soybeans.
 Soybeans are one of the top 5 most genetically modified crops, leading to numerous concerns.
 Use of fertilizers, pesticides, etc., is another concern.

 - The Bottom Line: The soybean is nutrient and protein-rich.
 Quality control and processing methods make ALL the difference in soy protein powder supplements.

 The difference in soy protein powder products--why one is different

 The featured company is remarkably different from other dietary supplement manufacturers.
-They've manufactured soy protein powder supplements has been making soy protein for over 50 years.
+They've manufactured soy protein powder supplements has been making soy protein for nearly 60 years.
 The company’s founders knew the health benefits of soy while realizing the potential detrimental factors.
 They knew that processing would make all the difference.